One version of the catastrophic hypothesis: a near collision between the Sun and another star.

-The now-defunct idea that the planets and smaller bodies of the solar system originated in a violent event involving a collision or near-collision between the Sun and another object.
+The catastrophic hypothesis is the now-defunct idea that the planets and smaller bodies of the solar system originated in a violent event involving a collision or near-collision between the Sun and another object.
 On and off, it played an important role in the extraterrestrial life debate from the second half of the 18th century to the first half of the 20th century, since it implied that extrasolar planets might be very scarce.

 The earliest version of it was the cometary collision hypothesis of Buffon (1749), but this was largely ignored in favor of the nebular hypothesis, proposed by Kant and Laplace.
 Theoretical difficulties with the nebular hypothesis, however, led to various revivals of the catastrophic hypothesis.
 The first of these was due to Bickerton in 1880.
 Realizing that nothing less than a stellar-sized intruder could have dislodged substantial amounts of solar matter, Bickerton proposed that the Sun had suffered a grazing impact with another star.
 This had drawn out a tongue of hot gas from which the planets subsequently coalesced.
 He suggested that so-called "spiral nebulae" (now known to be external galaxies) were products of similar encounters.
 However, Bickerton's scheme could not explain the large amount of angular momentum possessed by the giant outer planets.